keeps/dbptk-enterprise/README.md

 ### To add more databases to DBPTK Enterprise via REST API

 1. Update dbvtk-viewer.properties file and set *manage.upload.basePath* property with a path to the SIARD folder (reload the docker-compose to apply the changes)
-2. Replace the `<siardFilename>` with the name of the SIARD then run: ``curl -X POST "http://localhost:8080/api/v1/database" -H "accept: text/plain" -H "Content-Type: application/json" -d "<siardFilename>"``
+2. Replace the `<siardFilename>` with the name of the SIARD then run: ``curl -X POST "http://localhost:8080/api/v1/database/create?path=<siardFilename>" -H "accept: application/json" -H "Content-Type: application/json"``

 ### To add more databases to DBPTK Enterprise Interface